 - For the chocolate sauce, mix the cocoa powder, butter, milk, and sugar in a nonstick pan and cook until the sugar melts.
 Add the corn flour paste and cook for 5 to 7 minutes while stirring continuously.
 Remove from the flame and keep it aside.

-- Place a 2½" diameter ring mould on a flat plate.
+- Place a 2½" diameter ring mold on a flat plate.
 Put the biscuit mixture and press it down to make a ½" thick layer.

 - Top it with a portion of cream cheese layer.